 Qlik Data Integration

 Qlik has greatly expanded its data management offerings through acquisition, particularly in recent years.
-Key acquisitions include the Podium Data data management platform for data integration, quality and cataloging in 2018; Attunity’s enterprise data integration and real-time analytics software in 2019; Blendr.io’s IPaaS technology for data and application integration in 2020; and the purchase of NodeGraph, a graph-based data catalog focused on data lineage and data governance, in 2021.
-The company also acquired Big Squid in 2021 to enhance data preparation leveraging machine learning capabilities.
+Major acquisitions include Podium Data for data quality and cataloging in 2018; Attunity for data integration in 2019; Blendr.io for IPaaS in 2020; NodeGraph for graph-based data cataloging, lineage and governance in 2021; and Big Squid for machine-learning based data preparation in 2021.
+Most recently, in 2023, Qlik acquired Talend to enhance its data transformation, data quality and data governance capabilities.

-Qlik Data Integration encompasses these expert data management tools for connecting, preparing and delivering data for analysis.
+Qlik Data Integration encompasses expert data management tools for connecting, preparing and delivering data for analytics.
+The current suite of tools includes Replicate, Enterprise Manager, Compose, Gold Client, Catalog, Application Automation and Cloud Data Integration.
 The data management tools are tightly integrated with Qlik analytics tools, but can also be used standalone.
-They cover usage scenarios from replication and data warehouse automation to building data lakes, streaming use cases and data cataloging.
-Although Qlik has a SaaS strategy, products such as Composer for creating data warehouse automation are also available in the private cloud, as an on-premises variant or can be distributed hybrid.
+They cover usage scenarios from replication and streaming to data warehouse automation, data transformation and cataloging.
+While Qlik is transitioning to a SaaS model, products such as Compose for data warehouse automation are also available on-premises or as a hybrid deployment.

 User & Use Cases